 As part of the custom-fit approach, they can match existing structures, add decorative elements, and adjust ventilation options to work for the space.

 Solar Innovations uses sustainable products that are made in America.
-The company even offers a range of glazing solutions for the greenhouse windows to meet each customer’s individual needs.
+The company even offers a range of glazing solutions for greenhouse windows to meet each customer’s needs.

 This company does handle greenhouse replacement windows.
 Professionals will craft custom panels to replace damaged pieces in existing units.

-Simonton is a well-known window manufacturer that’s part of the Cornerstone Building Brands.
+Simonton is a well-known window manufacturer of Cornerstone Building Brands.
 Though it’s better known for making replacement sliding, single-hung, and double-hung windows, Simonton also makes some bay, bow, and garden styles.

 The company’s garden windows don’t offer the bells and whistles that you get with Solar Innovations, but it does have some customization.
 Customers can choose the colors, hardware finishes, and grille styles.
 Plus, Simonton does custom sizing to fit the dedicated space in your home.